blindner6/MST_sourceapp/README.md

 ## Restarting Failed Steps:

 Occasionally, the pipeline may fail.
-When you have identified the step which has failed, relaunch by providing the wrapper script with the sample identifier you provided to the launcher initially (e.g., Sample ID, `sid`: "sample" in the sample below) and the step that failed (e.g., Job ID, `jid`: "2" in the example below which corresponds with the trimming step):
+When you have identified the step which has failed, relaunch by providing the wrapper script with the following variables: First, sample ID or `sid`.
+This has been provided as "sample" in the example below.
+Second, the job ID, `jid`.
+This has been provided as two "2" in the example below and corresponds with the trimming step.

 ```qsub /storage/coda1/p-ktk3/0/shared/rich_project_bio-konstantinidis/shared3/mst/01_pipeline/xx_wrapper.pbs-v sid=sample,jid=2```